-Activity 4.3: Promote Continuous Improvement and Ongoing Professional Development practices, working with the IWIB as part of its expanded role (WIOA 101(d)(3)(vii)).
+Activity 4.3: Promote Continuous Improvement and Ongoing Professional Development

+State agency partners will promote continuous improvement in career services and case management services through state and regional initiatives that promote leading business practices, working with the IWIB as part of its expanded role (WIOA 101(d)(3)(vii)).
 The IWIB and the Interagency Professional Development Planning Team are leading an effort to create a Workforce Academy.
 LWIB and local input of front-line and supervisory workforce personnel will be critical in the development of the Academy.
 The Academy will build a common understanding of Illinois' vision and support the move to an integrated delivery system building the capacity of staff through cross-training and other professional development opportunities.
 This capacity building and technical assistance plan is a key objective of the IWIB's Strategic Plan and will support the assurance that all partner agencies and front-line staff are adequately prepared to understand and develop an effective plan to address the customer's needs.